fishcus/KAP-manual/en/model/cube/cube_design_best_practices.en.md

   select count(*), ACCOUNT_COUNTRY
   from TEST_ACCOUNT group by ACCOUNT_COUNTRY;
   ```
-- With snapshot, you can define derived dimensions in cube.
+- With snapshot, you can define derived dimensions in cubes.

   However, if your lookup table is too big, e.g. over 300 MB, you will encounter error during cube build, complaining the table is too big to take a snapshot.